amixcos123/Documentation/index.rst

 ========================

 `D2Moddin`_ is a platform to easily play Dota 2 custom game modes.
-It is also a base for the Dota 2 modding community, with the `D2Moddin forums` and the `developer documentation` you are reading right now.
+It is also a base for the Dota 2 modding community, with the `D2Moddin forums`_ and the `developer documentation`_ you are reading right now.

 .. _D2Moddin: http://d2modd.in/
 .. _D2Moddin forums: http://d2modd.in/

+.. _addon-docs:

 Creating Game Modes
 -------------------